thenumbernine/super-metroid-randomizer-lua/README.md

 Item placement also allows for changing the probability of placing an item.
 In case you wanted to put all the super missiles and e-tanks at the end of the game.

+Notice if you randomize enemy weaknesses, then the item search algorithm can get possibly get stuck if it ever encounters a situation where you need to kill a certain enemy to access an item, but you can never access the item required to kill that enemy.
+This is because right now the weakness randomizer and the item placement randomizer are separate for now, but maybe I will let the item placement determine enemy weaknesses in the future.

 My next goal is to randomize blocks in certain passageways.